Ilegal-Beagle/photo-server/README.md

     * ask for specific photo by name
     * ask for all photos by date
     * ask for all photos that have a tag attached to them
+* Client can also delete a photo from the server by entering the name of the file